woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - [Finnish Elementary Course 2 (taught in 4. period)](course) starting date
 - [Terveys, tieto, asiantuntijuus](course) begins
 - Tell me the start date of [Introduction to Web Publishing - Spring 2019](course)
-- What day will [History, Culture and Literature: Culture and Literature(course) start
+- What day will [History, Culture and Literature: Culture and Literature](course) start
 - When do I have [Peace Research Design](course)
 - When do we have [Tragedy of the Commons?
 Problems and Solutions](course)
 - The start date of [Sosiaalioikeus - STYA1A1 Sosiaalioikeus I](course)